BryanShubo/Java/ooConcept.md

 Employee:initializer
 Employee:constructor

 4.3) Default constructor
 Java defines a default, no-argument constructor if and only if you don’t define a constructor.

 It calls the constructor of the super (parent) class and assigns default values to all the instance variables.

 But if you modify the class later by adding a constructor to it, the Java compiler will remove the default, no argument constructor that it initially added to the class.

 4.4)  Overloaded constructors
 Here’s a quick list of rules to remember for the exam for defining and using overloaded constructors:

+a.
 Overloaded constructors must be defined using different argument lists.
+b.
 Overloaded constructors can’t be defined by just a change in the access modifiers.
+c.
 Overloaded constructors may be defined using different access modifiers.
+d.
 A constructor can call another overloaded constructor by using the keyword this.
+e.
 A constructor can’t invoke a constructor by using its class’s name.
+f.
 If present, the call to another constructor must be the first statement in a constructor.
 ```

 #####5.
 Encapsulation
 ```
 The terms encapsulation and information hiding are used interchangeably.
 One of the best ways to create a well-encapsulated class is to define its instance variables as private variables and allow access to these variables using public methods.
 ```

 #####6 .
 Passing objects and primitives to methods